ismail-frz/Data-Science-Portfolio/README.md

 # Data Science Portfolio

 This repository contains projects that are written in Python (Jupyter Notebook) and R markdown.
+Click on the project titles to access the codes and writeups.

+Please do not hesitate to contact me [here](https://www.linkedin.com/in/ismailhm), if you are hiring a data scientist.

 ## Projects